Direct printing is not your usual Windows print

 When we add the Raw Printer action we'll next see the Raw Printer dialog.
 Use the Printer Selection droplist to choose a printer available to your current Windows login:

 I've selected a PCL compatible printer on my network.
 It's in my office; if it was shared, I would use the Credentials droplist to pick a login suitable for printing to this printer.
-We have a shared printer credentials page which illustrates this setup.
+We have a shared printer credentials page that illustrates this setup.

 Once you click OK the queue setup should resemble the following, with our Raw Printer action and the selected printer:

-Now any time you send a printer ready job to this queue, it will print directly to the printer.
+Now any time you send a printer-ready job to this queue, it will print directly to the printer.